andrew/ultimate-awesome/README.md

 - [awesome-rust-security-guide](https://github.com/ianonymous3000/awesome-rust-security-guide) - Comprehensive Guide to Rust for Security and Privacy Researchers: Covering memory safety, concurrency, cryptography, secure coding practices, formal verification, and more.
 - [awesome-vegan](https://github.com/Icy-Thought/awesome-vegan) - A Markdown based fork of the Vegan Cheatsheet. .
 - [awesome-shortcuts](https://github.com/irtaza9/awesome-shortcuts) - Less clicking, more creating.
 Navigate to your favorite actions on the websites you love with just one click.
-- [telegram-list](https://github.com/j2a1ck/telegram-list) - List of good Telegram channel in Persian.
 - [awesome-hyva](https://github.com/JaJuMa-GmbH/awesome-hyva) - 🚀 Font Awesome Icons ⚐ for Magento 2 & Mage-OS with Hyvä Themes .
 - [awesome-roblox](https://github.com/JodeRBX/awesome-roblox) - A curated list of awesome libraries, plugins, and resources for Roblox game development.
 - [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.